Sanoobk/Azure-CI-CD-Containers-Kubernetes-ApplicationInsights-DevOps/README.md

 ## CI CD for Containers using Azure Kubernetes Services with Application Insights

 Proof of Concept for the solution design provided by Microsoft in their Azure Solution Architecture examples.

- - Intent is to integrate services with basic configurations to make to solution work end to end.
+ - Intent is to integrate services with basic configurations to make the solution work end to end.
- - Not designed for Security, Performance, Availability and Resilience.
+ - Not designed for Security, Performance, Availability and Resilience best practices.
  - Wherever possible, external references are provided which helps in configuration.

 **Base Solution Architecture** - Provided by Microsoft - https://azure.microsoft.com/en-in/solutions/architecture/cicd-for-containers/